dilsaddt/time_lags_in_metapops_w_landscape_change/README.md

 # time_lags_in_metapops_w_landscape_change
-Descriptipn: Simulation models using metapopulation modeling framework to investigate relationship between species-traits (colonisation, extinction, dipsersal) and time lags (extinction debt and colonisation lag) in response to landscape degradation and restoration.
+Description: Simulation models using metapopulation modeling framework to investigate relationship between species-traits (colonisation, extinction, dipsersal) and time lags (extinction debt and colonisation lag) in response to landscape degradation and restoration.

 **Manuscript in preparation:**